nuxt/docs/de/api/configuration-generate.md

 - Type: `Number`
 - Default: `0`

-Interval between 2 render to avoid flooding the API calls made to a potential API from the web application.
+Interval between two render cycles to avoid flooding a potential API with API calls from the web application.

 ## minify